 - The Official CompTIA Study Guide: Learn and review exam objectives with our comprehensive textbook

 - CompTIA Live Online Training: Train in real time with experienced instructors online

 Systems Administrator Salary Range

 According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for a systems administrator is $90,520 as of May 2022, which is 95% higher than the median national wage for all occupations.

 According to Lightcast, there were more than 131,400 job postings by U.S. employers for systems administrators during the 12 month period ending on March 2023.

 Job Titles Related to Systems Administration

-Will your next move be systems administrator?
-If so, check out the CompTIA Career Roadmap, and discover how to get there.
+Will your next move be Systems Administrator?
+If so, download the exam objectives for CompTIA Linux+ to learn more.